 Essential Task:

 You may also be provided on-order tasks and be prepared to tasks.
-These can either be added to the end of your mission statement or listed within your key tasks (key tasks are not part of your mission statement but will come up elsewhere in your OPORD).
+These can either be added to the end of your mission statement or listed within your key tasks (key tasks are not part of your mission statement but will come up in your OPORD Paragraph 3, developed in TLP Step 6).

 On-Order (O/O) Task:

-An O/O is something that a unit will execute at an unspecified time in the future, once ordered by the commander.
-O/O tasks are definite - they will happen, just not yet - so they require full planning and resource allocation.
+An O/O task is something that a unit will execute at an unspecified time in the future, once ordered by the commander.
+O/O tasks are definite – they will happen, at a time TBD – so they require full planning and resource allocation.

-Commanders may envision a task execution in their concept, but may not yet know the time or place.
-Once certain criteria or decision points are met, you may be ordered to execute that task.
+Commanders may envision a task execution in their concept but may not yet know the time or place.
+Once certain criteria or decision points are met, you will be ordered to execute that task.

 Where It Appears in Higher Order: